 Stacy J. Ford is the managing member of Litigation and Appeals Advocacy, PLLC.
 She provides appellate and litigation representation to clients, as well as contract legal services to law firms.
 Ms. Ford is experienced at handling all manner of civil appeals at Florida’s District and Supreme Court levels, including direct and interlocutory appeals, extraordinary writs, and petitions for jurisdiction.
-She is also skilled in many fields of civil litigation, such as contract and business disputes, probate/estate and trust contests, and real estate/title/foreclosure litigation.
-She holds the highest AV Preeminent (4.9 out of 5.0) rating by Martindale Hubbell and a Superb (9.2 out of 10) rating by Avvo.
+She is also skilled in many fields of civil litigation, such as contract and business disputes, probate/estate and trust contests, and real estate and title litigation.
+She holds the highest AV Preeminent rating by Martindale Hubbell and a Superb rating by Avvo.

 Ms. Ford received her law degree with high honors from the University of Florida, where she was a member of the Florida Law Review, graduated in the top 10% of her class, and was selected to be a member of the Order of the Coif.
 While at UF Law, she received seven Book Awards, including in Appellate Advocacy, Advanced Appellate Advocacy, Legal Drafting, and Florida Constitutional Law.
 She also was chosen to compete on behalf of, and subsequently coach, UF’s International Commercial Arbitration Moot Court Team at its annual competition in Vienna, Austria.